dusk-network/docs/src/content/docs/developer/integrations/tx-lifecycle.md

 To achieve this, one must actively use a modified or incorrectly implemented wallet software or SDK.
 Such transactions can be compared to invalid data packets on a port that are simply ignored because the listening application has no use for them.

+[^1]: The emission of this event is planned to be implemented soon.